FRCBS/TINU-GWAS/README.md

 ## code (./src)

-`Main.sh` Shell script for calling various subscripts for managing and running the GWAS using SPAtest
+`Main.sh` Shell script for calling various subscripts for managing and running the GWAS `runSPAtest.R` R script for running SPAtest `runSNPHLA.sh` Shell script for running HLA imputation using SNP2HLA